8 Brutally Honest Phases Of Getting Ghosted That Are So Accurate, It Hurts

 Fast forward several more days (or even weeks) later, and low and behold, look who decided to show up.
 One part satisfaction and two parts annoyance at the fact that this troll has made the achingly transparent jerk move and hit you up last minute on a primetime night to "grab a drink" — which is obviously code for "my actual date flaked and now I'm desperate, wanna bang?"

 Well, now that you've realized they're not worth your stress and anxiety, you can finally rest easy.
-No car accident, no sudden death of their most beloved aunt, no dropping their phone into one of those perfectly phone-sized holes in the drainage grates.
+No car accident, no sudden family emergencies, no dropping their phone into one of those perfectly phone-sized holes in the drainage grates.
 At the very least, every mature adult deserves to date another mature adult who doesn't take the easy way out.
 Being communicative is such an important skill when it comes to building a relationship, and if someone can't do that, the truth is you can find another great person who can.

 Check out the “Best of Elite Daily” stream in the Bustle App for more stories just like this!